sparkflows/sparkflows-docs/docs/user-guide/performance/caching-level.rst

 Caching Level
 =============

-Setting the right caching level of the Dataset outputs of the nodes is very important for performance in Apache Spark.
+Setting the right caching level of the dataset outputs of the nodes is very important for performance in Apache Spark.

-Fire allows you to set the caching output of the Dataset of any Processor.
+Fire allows you to set the caching output of the dataset of any processor.

 When to use Caching
 -------------------